AgileVentures/av-static-website/source/blog_articles/2017-09-27-av-ecosystem-review-yanking-back-to-premium.html.markdown

 })
 ```

-I had realised that the github url numbering was not being on initial page load, and so I extracted the function that performed it into our application name space and now call it both on page load and when the form is dynamically updated.
+I had realised that the github url numbering was not being performed on initial page load, and so I extracted the function that performed it into our application name space and now call it both on page load and when the form is dynamically updated.
 Should I have done the refactoring earlier?
 I don't think that would have highlighted the issue particularly, and I left off factoring because I wanted to see what direction I'd be pushed in next.

-Anyhow, so the siren song of the Waffle board is calling since I've started a spike to see if we can replace the agile-bot with a chunk of Ruby code, and that has an interesting interaction with a feature that Corey wants to work on.
+Anyhow, so the siren song of the Waffle board is calling, since I've started a spike to see if we can replace the agile-bot with a chunk of Ruby code, and that has an interesting interaction with a feature that Corey wants to work on.
 Still we don't have anything in the "Please check" column, and I must force myself to get to these outstanding Premium content tickets that I've got assigned to me in the "ready" column:

 ![](https://dl.dropboxusercontent.com/s/xqtuv7s55czfr5p/Screenshot%202017-09-27%2009.48.32.png?dl=1)